playersone/playersone.github.io/index.md

 > "A good mix of skill, strategy, and luck.
 The graphics are well-designed and modern.
 Surprisingly fun."

+> "Like most of these classic jewel block puzzle games, this one is excellent for special needs individuals like me with autism, as it is terrific for teaching perceptual skills.
+Additionally, the Sudoku blocks add an extra challenge, making the whole layout absolutely terrific.
+I am so proud to have this game on my very own cell phone.
+Do keep up the great work; this game is excellent and fun to play."

 #### Join us.

 We're seeking collaborators who are lovers of what they do.
 We're always [hiring](mailto:website@players.one) for all positions.